TommyTran732/Windows-Setup/Windows Settings/Windows Update.md

 Make sure the followings are selected:

-- Update as soon as possible
+- Update as soon as possible (this is essentially the same as auto update with gradual release - if we configure the group pol to be auto update without gradual release, it will show up as disabled)
 - Advanced option -> Recieve updates for other Microsoft products
 - Notify when restart is required to finish updating
 - Install optional updates